adrian555/DocsDump/operator-in-practice.md

 Before an operator can be installed through OLM, two things must happen.
 First a CSV manifest must be generated to include the metadata, CRDs and install strategy for the operator.
 Secondly it has to register itself to a catalog for the OLM to discover.

-![OLM and catalog source](https://github.com/adrian555/DocsDump/raw/dev/images/catalogsource.jpg) *Add operators to registry and use in catalog source*
+![OLM and catalog source](https://github.com/adrian555/DocsDump/raw/dev/images/catalogsource.jpg)

+*Figure 2.
+Add operators to registry and use in catalog source*

 As illustrated in the above figure, there are several tasks to perform.